dedupeio/dedupe/docs/API-documentation.rst

 .. py:class:: Dedupe(field_definition, [data_sample=None, [num_processes]])

-   Initialize a Dedupe object with a field definition
+   Initialize a Dedupe object with a :doc:`field definition
+   <Field-definition.rst>`

    :param dict field_definition: A field definition is a dictionary
 				 where the keys are the fields that will be used for training a model and the values are the field
-				 specification
+				 specifications
-   :param data_sample: is an optional argument that `we'll discuss fully
+   :param data_sample: is an optional argument that we discuss below
-		       below <#wiki-sample-dedupe>`__
    :param int num_processes: the number of processes to use for parallel
 			     processing, defaults to 1

+   In order to learn how to deduplicate records, dedupe needs a sample of records you are trying to deduplicate.
+If your data is not too large (fits in memory), you can pass your data to the :py:meth:`~Dedupe.sample` method and dedupe will take a sample for you.

    .. code:: python